Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Materials and methods

 A graph or network $G=(V,E)$ is a set of vertices or nodes $V$ and edges $E$.
 Moreover, a community in the graph is a subset of nodes $c\subseteq V$.
 A community structure is a set of non-overlapping communities $C=\{c_r | c_r \subseteq V, c_s \cap c_r=\varnothing, \text{ for } s \neq r \}$.
 The set of all possible community structures is denoted as $\mathcal{C}$.
 Importantly, a community is not a subgraph as it doesn't require the deletion of inter-community edges.
 Lastly, the quality of a given community structure $C$ can be quantified with the modularity index \cite{Newman2004}, where $L_c$ is the number of links between nodes in the $c$-th community, $d_c$ is the sum of the degrees of those nodes, and $m$ is the total number of links (or edges) in the network.
 Moreover, $\gamma$ is a resolution parameter that effectively accounts for different topological scales \cite{Reichardt2006} at which interactions between nodes happen \cite{Delvenne2010}.
+It also represents a resolution limit, where communities smaller than a given size cannot be detected by maximizing the modularity ~\cite{Fortunato2007,Kumpula2007}.
+A certain community structure is said to be modular if it exhibits a high modularity index when compared to multiple random instances of a given class of random networks (e.g., Erd\H{o}s-Renyi).